Our Criminology courses

 - BA (Hons) Criminology and Criminal Justice and Social Care

 Take your study of Criminology to the next level.
-Apply for our new Master's course MA Comparative Criminology
+Apply for our Master's course MA Comparative Criminology - to start September 2021.

 Our courses offer a mix of practical and theoretical academic learning opportunities.
 You will cover a wide range of topics drawing on the expertise of our academics and researchers.